 Short, sometimes rhyming verses and a quiet sense of wonder drive this poem from Joshua Jennifer Espinoza.

-in reverse we billow."
+"Like light but in reverse we billow."
+Read it in full here.

 'Turn of a Year' by Joan Houlihan